 After speaking to many people from Rajasthan, who come directly under Karni Sena’s operating domain, it can be said that a dichotomy exists between the practices and ideals of Karni Sena and those of Maa Karni.

-No justice driven initiatives have been taken by them in day-to-day politics.
-Instead, they focus on petty issues in order to get support from masses such as creating chaos at Ekta Kapoor’s session at Jaipur Literature Fest over her serial ‘Jodha-Akbar’ or fighting to get Maharana Pratap’s statue erected at Kashmere Gate ISBT in Delhi.
+No justice-driven initiatives have been taken by them in day-to-day politics.
+Instead, they focus on petty issues in order to get support from the masses such as creating chaos at Ekta Kapoor’s session at Jaipur Literature Fest over her serial ‘Jodha-Akbar’ or fighting to get Maharana Pratap’s statue erected at Kashmere Gate ISBT in Delhi.